 need this licence if you are a private landowner and intend to carry out

 commercial-like operations on your own land with a small (2-25kg) RPA provided

 that you follow the standard operating conditions and none of the parties

 involved receive remuneration.
-If you intend on operating a medium (25-150kg)
+If you intend to operate a medium (25-150kg)